 Where can I actually bridge my BTC to Avalanche®?

-Users can download the Core browser extension to access BTC bridging.
-Note that BTC bridging is currently ONLY available through the Core extension.
+Users can download the Core browser extension to access BTC bridging, visit core.app, or use Core mobile.
 BTC bridging with the Avalanche Bridge™ is not supported with Metamask or any other wallet.
 This is because the Core extension was custom-built to support Bitcoin and the Avalanche Bridge™ and to handle the technical problems of linking Bitcoin and EVM chains within a wallet.
 See here for more details on how to bridge BTC.
 Do not attempt to use any wallet other than the Core extension for BTC bridging – you may lose all your funds.

 What is the Core extension?